 At the beginning of 2019, the minimum contribution was 5%, with only 2% being contributed by the employer.
-Under the new regulations, the minimum contribution is 8% with a minimum of 3% coming from your employer.

-Pension auto-enrolment using PayFit
+Pension auto enrolment using PayFit

 The PayFit app is able to tell through analysing an employee’s age, employment type and earnings, whether or not they are an eligible, non-eligible or entitled worker.

 If the employee is eligible, an action is generated for the employer to add the employee to a pension scheme (or postpone for up to a maximum of three months), with at least a 3% employer and a 5% employee contribution.